- Lawyer Programs

 Sending a person for independent advice

-- if you’ve made an error that will harm your client
+- if you’ve made an error that will harm the client; and

-- Don’t refer a party to your associate or partner for independent legal advice.
-Rather, give them a list of names of lawyers practising in the relevant area.
+You should not refer a party to your associate or partner for independent legal advice.
+Rather, give them a list of lawyers practising in the relevant area.